Matthizzone/Interactive-Lab-Hub/Lab 5/README.md

 * What is a bad environment for X?
 A bad environment would be a yoga studio with many mirrors, a crowded indoor space like during a yoga class or outside where there are many people.
 Or in a tight space where the user cannot get their entire body in frame.
 * When will X break?
 X will break when there are multiple people in the camera's view, when the use performs a pose the machine hasn't been trained on yet, or when the user tries to mix two poses together.
 * When it breaks how will X break?
 X "breaking" will mean a misclassification, or the classifier will alternative between two choices and never settle on one.
 * What are other properties/behaviors of X?
 X tends to be very confident (100%) if the pose is done correctly and in proper view.
-The model usually doesn't sit on 50-50, it swing back and forth between them as the user moves in subtle ways.
+If the user is just walking around or transition from standing or walking to a real pose, the model flutters about between all four options.
 * How does X feel?
-To use X feels like trying to impress your yoga instructor by showing them new poses you just learned and your reward is a correct classification by the machine, meaning you have done the pose correctly.
+To use X feels like a test of your yoga ability.
+If you show the camera the poses you just learned correctly, your reward is a correct classification by the machine.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***